Indulgent Chocolate Cake

 - 1 cup buttermilk

-- 200g dark chocolate, melted & cooled to room temperature
+- 200 g dark chocolate, melted and cooled to room temp

 - Preheat the oven to 175C, & butter & flour (with cocoa powder) three 7-inch cake tins; set aside.